amanjainn/DynamicProgramming/README.md

         100. Count even length binary sequences with same sum of first and second half bits (Must Do)
         101. Maximum Subsequence sum such that no 3 elements are consecutive
         102. K-Concatenation Maximum Sum (Must do)
+        105. Maximum Subarray Sum with One Deletion (Must do)